egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 not effective for evaluating flow responses, however, the frequency and distribution of these ‘zero’ samples would need to be described as well.

-There are clear local and glabal interactions within our study.
+There are clear local and global interactions within our study.
 Local interactions are dominated by the species abundance and composition of plants within a sample area (plant interactions).
 Rainfall may also interact with flow events and would influence sites or groups of sites